OmniscientQ/CSCI425/README.md

 Python Machine Learning Project

 > "Absolutely despicable that gingerbread men are forced to live
-> in houses made of their own flesh."
+> in houses made of their own flesh." -At least 10 samples

 > "Before guns were invented, armies had to throw bullets at
 > each other and if a bullet touched you, you had to sit out
-> until the next war."
+> until the next war." -At least 5 samples

 ## Project Members